Punjabi cuisine: Breakfast

 Breakfast recipes with respect to different regions within Punjab vary.
 Commonly eaten are chana masala, nan, chole kulche, aloo paratha, paneer paratha, gobi paratha, paratha with curd, paratha with butter, halwa poori, bhatoora, falooda, makhni doodh, Amritsari lassi, masala chai, tea, Amritsari kulchas, dahi vada, dahi, khoa, paya, aloo paratha with butter, and with milk.

 In the upper Punjab Pakistan the Lahori katlama is eaten for breakfast as well.

 Meat

 Poultry, lamb and goat meat are the preferred meat sources in different regions of Punjab.

-Many dishes of meat variety is available and some of them are named below.
+Many dishes of meat variety are available and some of them are named below.